mys007/locate/README.md

 * 2ch-net finetuning (no rotation or scale): `CUDA_VISIBLE_DEVICES=0 qlua main.lua -backend cunn -modelName 2ch2d -runName ft-notredame-lr1e2 -nDonkeys 3 -caffeBiases true -dataset modapairs -network /home/simonovm/workspace/medipatch/szagoruyko/2ch_notredame_nn.t7 -networkLoadOpt false -networkJustAsInit true -baselineCArch c_96_7_0_0_3,p_2,c_192_5,p_2,c_256_3,fin -learningRate 1e-2 -numEpochs 300 -device 1`

 Results will appear in `~/workspace/E/medipatch` by default, this can be changed by the `-save` command-line parameter.
 You can notice that the actual structure of the network is defined by the `-baselineCArch` parameter.
 It's a bit cryptic but expressive and efficient, parsing is done in `modeldefs.lua`.

+# Similarity Metric
+A class wrapping up the extraction of the patches and the evaluation of the similarity metric using the trained networks can be found in `medipatch/src/registration/imgsimilarity`.

+# Grid evaluations
+In `medipatch/src/registration/gridtest` you can find a small script to evaluate the similarity metric on a range of values.
+A bash file with an example of the command line arguments can be found in `medipatch/src/registration/gridtest/GridEvaluation.sh.

 # Trained networks #
 2D